Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase III: After Recovery

 \subsubsection{BeAware Bahrain}

-The government in Bahrain developed a contact tracing application that alerts people when they are approaching a contaminated area with a detected COVID-19 case or if they were in close contact with a confirmed case.
-Also, this application monitors the location of self-isolated cases for 14 days and allows users to book an exit time from isolation for the testing appointment which is useful in the second phase of this pandemic \cite{Bahrain2020, Bahrain2020second}.
+BeAware Bahrain is a contact tracing application implemented in Bahrain that alerts people when they are approaching contaminated areas with a detected \mbox{COVID-19} case or if they were in close contact with a confirmed case.
+Also, this application monitors the location of self-isolated cases for 14 days and allows users to leave quarantine areas for testing appointments, which means this app is also applicable for the second phase of this pandemic \cite{Bahrain2020, Bahrain2020second}.